Credits: Image taken from here

 - Priority will be given to students with proven academic experience in statistical analysis of ecological data, modeling, and/or macroecology/biogeography.
 Knowledge of R language and machine learning techniques will be very valued.

-- English proficiency required since all scientific writing a great deal of the discussions are undertaken with this language.
+- English proficiency required since all scientific writing and a great deal of the discussions are undertaken with this language.

 The call will be launched soon (date to be announced soon) but we are undertaking a screening of potential candidates to allow sufficient time for evaluation of alternative candidates.
 Applications should be sent by email up until the 1st of November 2019 to Miguel Araújo (maraujo “at” mncn “dot” csic “dot” es) and Manuel Mendoza (mmendoza “at” mncn “dot” csic “dot” es).
 The application must include a cover letter (preferably in English) explaining why you think you are an adequate candidate for the post, a short CV (please no more than 5 pages), and the names and contacts of two academics that can provide a reference for you.